April 25 - May 5, 2026

 We'll finish our adventure in the vibrant city of Santiago de Compostela, the heart of Galicia.

-This city is famous as the final destination of the Camino de Santiago pilgrimage route and is believed to be the resting place of the biblical apostle St. James.
+This city is famous as the final destination of the Camino de Santiago pilgrimage route.
+It is believed to be the resting place of the biblical apostle St. James.

 It's a truly special place filled with history and culture!